-"Couper Was Here" is about a homeless woman in San Francisco, Couper, age 45.
-She is a former firefighter who got injured on the job and lives on a small monthly disability stipend.
-After her injury and a divorce, she could not afford an apartment in the Bay Area, and subsequently found herself living in a tent.
+"Couper Was Here" is about an unhoused San Francisco resident, Couper Oroña.
+She was a firefighter, injured on the job, and now lives with disabilities.
+She supports herself on a small monthly disability check.
+After her injury and a divorce, she could no longer afford an apartment in the Bay Area, and subsequently found herself living on the street.

 (Photo: Bethany Herron)